cnr-isti-vclab/openlime/README.md

 **OpenLIME** is jointly developed by [CRS4 Visual and Data-intensive Computing Group](https://www.crs4.it/en/research-and-development-sectors/vidic/) and [CNR ISTI - Visual Computing Lab](http://vcg.isti.cnr.it/).

-**OpenLIME** is released as an open-source JavaScript library for the efficient display of scalable, high-resolution relightable images, and is accompanied by back-office tools to facilitate data preparation.
+**OpenLIME** is released as an open-source JavaScript library and is accompanied by back-office tools to facilitate data preparation.

-**OpenLIME** natively supports RGB images, multispectral images, Bidirectional Reflectance Distribution Function (BRDF), and Reflectance Transformation Imaging (RTI) datasets.
+It natively supports RGB images, multispectral images, Bidirectional Reflectance Distribution Function (BRDF), and Reflectance Transformation Imaging (RTI) datasets.
 It can be extended (and has been extended!) to accommodate other multi-channel raster datasets, such as neural representations.
 Common web image types (*jpg*, *png*, *gif*, etc...), as well as the most common multi-resolution image formats (*deepzoom*, *zoomify*, *IIIF*, *google maps*), can be used directly or composed to support more complex formats.

 Adaptive image management and display use a data-flow approach, where images from sources of any size are efficiently streamed into screen-sized buffers that can be processed and combined using customizable WebGL shaders.